ioulian/frontend-workflow/README.md

 If you don't like a feature, you can disable it and write another one.
 Currently only TypeScript is supported.
 Will add vanilla JS soon.

+[1] However, there are some JavaScript components included, that are written for our projects and are handy tools, but here again, you are free to not use them.

 ## Install